MoralisWeb3/MoralisDocumentation/moralis-server/getting-started/connect-the-sdk.md

 [boilerplate-projects.md](boilerplate-projects.md)
 {% endcontent-ref %}

-## Adding Moralis to Your Web Page
+## Adding Moralis to Your Web Page using Javascript

 ### Creating an empty page